 Finding strength and recovery through understanding

-Summary: "Mental health illness" describes conditions causing significant disruption in functioning, whereas "mental health condition" can be a broader term encompassing both specific diagnosable disorders and general states of mental well-being.
+Summary: "Mental health illness" describes conditions causing significant disruption in functioning, whereas "Mental health condition" can be a broader term encompassing both specific diagnosable disorders and general states of mental well-being.
 The appropriate term depends on the context and the level of specificity required.

-Syreeta Finley, a resident of Oklahoma, is the inspiring author behind "The Common Denominator, MENTAL ILLNESS" – a powerful memoir that chronicles her personal journey with bipolar disorder.
+Sy Finley is the inspiring author behind "The Common Denominator, MENTAL ILLNESS" – a powerful memoir that chronicles her personal journey with bipolar disorder.

 "Mental illness doesn't discriminate, but neither does recovery.
 Every person's journey matters, and every story has the power to heal."